kickstartcoding/cheatsheets/DEVELOPMENT.md

 ```

-To use `entr` to watch for changes and rebuild a particular cheatsheet:
+To use `entr` to watch for changes and rebuild a particular cheatsheet (supply
+path, but omit extension):

 ```
 ./build.sh --watch topical/python